-Course work transferred in or accepted for credit toward a degree must be completed at an institution accredited as degree-granting by a postsecondary regional accrediting commission at the time the course work was completed.
+Course work transferred in or accepted for credit toward a degree must be completed at an institution accredited as degree-granting by a postsecondary regional accrediting commission at the time the course work was completed, and be listed in the Co-Lin college catalog.
 Exceptions to this policy will be determined by the appropriate Dean or Vice President.
 Applicants whose records show unsatisfactory scholastic standing may be accepted on probation by the Admissions Committee if their individual cases indicate they deserve such consideration.
 Students who are on academic suspension from another institution will not be eligible to enter Copiah-Lincoln Community College until they are eligible to re-enter the institution from which they are suspended.